A List of Ancient Mosaics That Are Still Beautiful Today

 Another ancient, but very well-preserved mosaic that dates back to the 3rd century, depicts a scene from “The Odyssey”, in which the great Ulysses tries to avoid the enchanting Sirens.

-What is most amazing about the delicate at if creating mosaics is not how well most of them were preserved, despite their age: it’s the fact that excavations are still revealing amazing pieces of art that tell us so much about the history of our planet.
-In order to see some of the world most beautiful mosaics, one must travel in places with abundant related history, such as the beautiful country of Italy.
-Most great mosaic are not preserved in museum from all over the world.
+What is most amazing about mosaics is the fact that excavations are still revealing mesmerizing pieces of art that tell us so much about the history of our planet.
+In order to see some of the world most beautiful mosaics, one must travel to places with abundant related history, such as the beautiful country of Italy.
+Most great mosaics are not preserved in museums around the world, but scattered in different historic locations.

 Mosaics have a very rich history that impressed people through the ages.
 They required the uttermost patience to build, as part of the process itself was the gathering of raw materials used to create these forms of art, as well as shaping them into very small geometrical pieces, which were then assembled according to the vision of the person who create the mosaic.
 From Sumerians to Greeks, from Romans to modern day citizens, mosaics are a truly magnificent form of art that has taken various themes over the centuries.
 In the 1,700’s micro mosaics started rising in popularity, showing scenes from Europe.
 During their development, mosaics have turned into a regular hobby, being crafts that have found their way in the most modern homes.
 Today, people turn to mosaics as a form of decorating their own homes, as there are even old pieces of furniture that can be beautifully restored by applying mosaic tiles and using special adhesive to put them together.
 Kitchen glass tiles mosaics are popular in many modern homes, especially since the great Antonio Gaudi has integrated them into the Barcelonan architecture that gathers so many visitors from around the world to admire their beauty.